mongodb/mongo-c-driver/README.rst

 For issues with, questions about, or feedback for libmongoc, please look into our `support channels <http://www.mongodb.org/about/support>`_.
-Please do not email any of the libmongoc developers directly with issues or questions - you're more likely to get an answer on the `mongodb-user list`_ on Google Groups.
+Please do not email any of the libmongoc developers directly with issues or questions - you're more likely to get an answer on the `MongoDB Community Forums`_.

 Bugs / Feature Requests
 =======================